Overview of topics related to search and seizure

 Introduction

-Text: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
+Text: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched and the persons or things to be seized.”

-Overview of neutral and detached requirement:
+Overview of neutral and detached requirements:

 The official issuing a search authorization must be neutral and detached.
 See Mil.
 R. Evid.
 315(d).
 See also United States v.
-Ezell , 6 M.J.
+Ezell, 6 M.J.
 307 (C.M.A.
 1979) (discusses four separate cases where commanders’ neutrality was attacked).

 A commander is not neutral and detached when he or she: Initiates or orchestrates the investigation (has personal involvement with informants, dogs, and controlled buys); or, Conducts the search.

-A commander may be neutral and detached even though he or she: Is present at the search; Has personal knowledge of the suspect’s reputation; Makes public comments about crime in his or her command; or, Is aware of an on-going investigation.
+A commander may be neutral and detached even though he or she is present at the search, has personal knowledge of the suspect’s reputation, makes public comments about crime in his or her command, or is aware of an ongoing investigation.

-“The participation of a commander in investigative activities in furtherance of command responsibilities, without more, does not require a per se disqualification of a commander from authorizing a search under M.R.E.
+“The participation of a commander in investigative activities in furtherance of command responsibilities does not, without more, require a per se disqualification of a commander from authorizing a search under M.R.E.
 315.”
 See U.S. v.
 Huntzinger , 69 M.J.
 1, 6 (C.A.A.F.
 2010).

 Alternatives: Avoid any potential “neutral and detached” problems by seeking search authorization from:

-1. A military magistrate; or,
+- A military magistrate, or,

-2. The next higher commander.
+- The next higher commander.

 Guide to articulating probable cause